kimsQ/rc/docs/components/buttons.md

 ### Checkbox and radio buttons

-Bootstrap's `.button` styles can be applied to other elements, such as `<label>`s, to provide checkbox or radio style button toggling.
+kimsQ RC's `.button` styles can be applied to other elements, such as `<label>`s, to provide checkbox or radio style button toggling.
 Add `data-toggle="buttons"` to a `.btn-group` containing those modified buttons to enable toggling in their respective styles.

 The checked state for these buttons is **only updated via `click` event** on the button.
 If you use another method to update the input—e.g., with `<input type="reset">` or by manually applying the input's `checked` property—you'll need to toggle `.active` on the `<label>` manually.